 - has been provided with your full knowledge and agreement

 - wasn't amended after your electronic signature was added to the document, unless a change has been clearly marked on the document.

 You're responsible for:

 - safeguarding how and when your electronic signature and credentials are used on documents and information

 - managing who has authority to use your electronic signature on your behalf, for example, a chartered accountant.

-The file must be treated as a record, as defined by the Companies Act 1993, and a business record as defined by the Evidence Act 2006.
+The file must be treated as a business record as defined by the Evidence Act 2006.